 US, Mexico officials to begin talks over tariffs, border

+"This calls into question our ability to pass the USMCA, much less get it passed by Canada and Mexico," said Sen. John Cornyn, R-Texas.

+The GOP senator said he couldn't imagine the hit to the economy if the tariffs rise to 25%, as Trump has threatened.
+"I don't even want to think about it," he told reporters Monday.
+"We need to put our heads together and try to come up with a solution."

-The president all but taunted negotiators for a quick resolution.
-"Mexico is sending a big delegation to talk about the Border," the president tweeted Sunday.
+Trump all but taunted negotiators for a quick resolution.
+"Mexico is sending a big delegation to talk about the Border," he tweeted Sunday.
 "Problem is, they've been 'talking' for 25 years.
 We want action, not talk."

+But Mexican Foreign Minister Marcelo Ebrard replied Monday that both countries working together is "the best way to do it."

+Mexico said it will only go so far to avert the duties, and absolutely ruled out a "third safe country" agreement that would require asylum seekers to apply for refuge in Mexico first.

 Trump claims Mexico has taken advantage of the United States for decades but that the abuse will end when he slaps tariffs on Mexican imports.
 His frustration with the flow of migrants is nothing new, but it's a subject he often returns to, as he did last week after special counsel Robert Mueller's rare public statement on the Trump-Russia report.